Xedonedron/Xedonedron/README.md

 ### Here's a little bit about myself

   - ⚡ I'm a self-taught data engineer
-  - 🤔 I'm currently looking for new opportunities in data engineering field
+  - 🤔 Currently looking for new opportunities in data engineering field
-  - 🌱 I’m currently learning more and more about Apache frameworks and also GCP
+  - 🌱 I’m also learning more and more about Apache frameworks and also GCP
   - 😄 Feel free to take a look at my projects!

 📝 My certification: